 The University of Maryland program is one of the oldest and most well-established forensic training programs in the country.
-It is fully accredited by both the ACGME and the ACFFP.
+It is fully accredited by the ACGME.
 Our graduates include many successful and highly regarded forensic clinicians.
 The program is rigorous and well-received by trainees.

-Fellows divide their time between the forensic hospital, Clifton T. Perkins Hospital Center, a court clinic, the Medical Office of the Circuit Court for Baltimore City, and two correctional sites, the Maryland Reception and Diagnostic Center and the Carroll County Detention Center.
+Fellows divide their time between the forensic hospital, Clifton T. Perkins Hospital Center, the Medical Office of the Circuit Court for Baltimore City, and two correctional sites, the Maryland Reception and Diagnostic Center and the Howard County Detention Center.
 The fellows perform evaluations under supervision, participate in some treatment settings, and provide forensic reports and testimony.